 Some expert classify the cactus as a form of Acanthocereus tetragonus.
 It has also been given the species name hildmannianus in the genus Cereus.
 The susbspecies is the real puzzler.
 Fairy castle cactus is either in the subspecies uruguayanus or monstrose.
 Whichever scientific name is correct, the plant is a delightful little cactus for your home.

 Information About Fairy Castle Cactus Plant

 The fairy castle cactus rarely blooms.
 Cacti need perfect growing conditions to produce flowers and the plants in the Cereus family bloom at night.
-Fairy castle cactus flowers are large and white and usually will not occur until the plant is ten years old or more.
+Fairy castle cactus flowers are large and white, and usually will not occur until the plant is ten years old or more.
 If your cactus comes with a flower, examine it carefully.
-It is likely a fake bloom used as a marketing ploy.
+It is likely a fake bloom used as a marketing ploy (these are also typically yellow rather than white).
 There is no need to remove the fake fairy castle cactus flower, as it will fall off by itself eventually.

 Fairy Castle Cactus Care

 Fairy castle cactus is a full sun plant that requires well drained soil.
 Plant the cactus in an unglazed clay pot that allows excess moisture to evaporate.
 The fairy castle cactus plant will grow best in a good cactus potting soil or you can make your own.
 Mix one part potting soil with one part each of sand and perlite.
 This will make a good gritty medium for the cactus.

 Place the little cactus in a bright sunny location that is away from drafts or air conditioning.
 When you water, water until the liquid comes out of the drainage holes and then allow the soil to completely dry out before irrigating.
 Fairy castle cactus care is easiest in winter when you can cut in half the amount of water the plant receives.